 What is an auxiliary track?
-An aux track is a track/channel with a specified bus input that takes in audio from other channels or from external sources.
+An aux track is a track/channel with a specified bus input that takes in audio from other channels or external sources.
 Multiple tracks can have their signals routed to an aux channel via pre or post-fader sends or via their outputs.
 Each aux track output can then be routed elsewhere.

 What are auxiliary sends and returns?
 An aux send is a bus path that can send audio from a channel independently of that channel's output, either pre or post-fader.
 This bus feeds an auxiliary track.
 If that auxiliary track's output is routed back into the mix (rather than to separate mixer outputs), it is considered a “return” channel.

 That's about as concise as I can define these mixer tools.
 If you didn't catch that or want to learn more of the intricacies, I'll be elaborating on auxiliary tracks, sends and returns in this article.